First, read the Home Energy Scotland Grant and Loan overview page to find out:

 - You can only apply for one energy storage system - for example, a heat battery or an electric battery.

-- You can apply for loan funding for an energy storage system up to a maximum cost of £6,000.
+- You can apply for funding for an energy storage system and solar PV.
+Each technology up to a maximum of £6,000, £1,250 as a grant and £4,750 as an optional loan.

 - The heat network must be powered fully or partially by a renewable source of energy and the scheme must be approved for funding under this loan scheme.